smogon/pokemon-showdown-client/README.md

 Development is proceeding on the client rewrite!
 The live version is available at https://play.pokemonshowdown.com/beta

 Client testing requires a build step!
-Install the latest Node.js (we require v20 or later) and Git, and run `node build` (on Windows) or `./build` (on other OSes) to build after each change.
+Install Node.js 24.12 or later and Git, and run `node build` (on Windows) or `./build`
+(on other OSes) to build after each change.

 (This will do a fast build with no checks.
 For tests, linting, and